 Joseph Campbel

-2. It’s vegan and highly adaptable- see all the variations below!
+2. Vegan-adaptable: See all the variations below!

-4. It’s the perfect dish to bring to a potluck because it goes with everything and it is always the first to disappear!
+4. Popular!
+It’s the perfect dish to bring to a potluck because it goes with everything and it is always the first to disappear!
 Always a telltale sign. 🙂

 This Orzo Salad is tossed with a lemon basil dressing, with fresh cucumbers, tomatoes and arugula.
 A healthy, vegan, pasta salad that can be made ahead for midweek lunches or potlucks.
 Keep it vegan or add feta!